Scholars Online Astronomy - Chapter 10: The Moon

 Study Notes: notes on your assigned reading from the text

-- 10.1 Surface features of the moon include craters and maria.
+Surface features of the Moon include craters and maria.
 Theories of crater origins include both impact by meteors and asteroids, and volcanic activity.
 Most craters appear to be the result of impact.
 Most maria appear to be the result of lava-type upwelling from below the lunar crust.
-There are no current erosion forces since the moon has no atmosphere, or liquid surface water (with the possible exception of ice in polar craters; however these would not be a major erosive force).
+There are no current erosion forces since the Moon has no atmosphere, or liquid surface water (with the possible exception of ice in polar craters; however these would not be a major erosive force).
+The Moon also has a single crust unit; there are no tectonic plates.

-- 10.3 Evidence for the internal structure of the moon rests on magnetosphere and moonquake data and supports the model of a small iron-rich core, lower mantle plastic asthenosphere, and a solid lithosphere upper mantle beneath a think crust.
-The mantle is nearly 4/5 of the radius of the moon.
+- 10.3 Evidence for the internal structure of the Moon rests on magnetosphere and moonquake data and supports the model of a small iron-rich core, lower mantle plastic asthenosphere, and a solid lithosphere upper mantle beneath a think crust.
+The mantle is nearly 4/5 of the radius of the Moon.
+Moonquakes are the result of deformation due to Earth's tidal forces.

-- 10.4 Lunar rock samples reveal only igneus processes: mare rock is primarily basalt, highlands are anorthosite, and impact brescias are scattered during cratering events.
+- 10.4 Lunar rock samples reveal only igneous processes: mare rock is primarily basalt, highlands are anorthosite, and impact brescias are scattered during cratering events.
+By dating craters, we can determine conditions in the inner solar system at different periods since the formation of the Moon.

 Key Formulae to Know